Net Worth

 Reports suggest that Paul McCartney now holds a real estate portfolio valued at over $100 million.
 While we were unable to find a record for every property McCartney owns, several are worth mentioning.
 His houses are typically split between the United Kingdom and the United States.

 In May 2015, McCartney paid $15.5 million for a four-bedroom penthouse opposite Central Park in Manhattan, New York.
 This appears to be one of the poorer real estate investments the musician has made.
-Seven years later, in 2022, he sold the unit for just $8.5 million, which, after fees and taxes, likely represented a loss of over $7.5 million.
+Seven years later, in 2022, he sold the unit for just $8.5 million.
+After accounting for agent commissions and property taxes, this likely resulted in a loss of over $7.5 million.
 That’s a depreciation exceeding $1 million per year.

 Summary